dave-redfern/somnambulist-api-client/docs/connections.md

 From `2.0.0` the `Connection` object makes use of the Symfony EventDispatcher and will fire:

- * PreRequestEvent
+ * `PreRequestEvent`
- * PostRequestEvent
+ * `PostRequestEvent`

-The PreRequestEvent receives:
+The `PreRequestEvent` receives:

  * the named route of the request
  * route parameters
  * body parameters

-Additionally headers may be added at this point, or the body / route modified as needed.
+Headers may be added via the `PreRequestEvent` (e.g.: Request-ID), or the body / route modified as needed (e.g.: to handle BC API calls transparently or tag the current user etc).

-The PostRequestEvent receives:
+The `PostRequestEvent` receives:

  * HttpClient Response object
  * the original route, parameters, body and headers